BjornDCode/storefront-docs/introduction.md

 Apollo handles all contact with the Shopify API.
 It automatically handles errors, loading states and caching of content.

 The Storefront API is a [GraphQL](https://graphql.org/) API.
 This makes it possible to only grab the data that is absolutely needed, resulting in smaller queries.
-You don't need to know much about GraqhQl to use Storefront.
+You don't need to know much about GraqhQL to use Storefront.

 Storefront also comes with pre-built components.
 This components can be modified as needed by you or plugged straight into your project.